artefactual/atom-docs/user-manual/import-export/csv-import.rst

    * Parallel form(s) of name
    * Other form(s) of name
    * Institution type
-   * Locality, Revion, Country, and Postal code in Contact area
+   * Locality, Region, Country, and Postal code in Contact area
    * Languages
    * Scripts
    * Status